Information Security Services: What You Need to Know

 6. Implementing Information Security Training

-With a comprehensive information security plan and the governance to lead and oversee it, the next step is ensuring all members of your team — from the lowest-ranking administrative assistant to your C-suite — understand the risks your company faces and the policies you’ve implemented to mitigate those risks.
+With a comprehensive information security plan and the governance to lead and oversee it, the next step is ensuring all team members — from the lowest-ranking administrative assistant to your C-suite — understand your company’s risks and the policies you’ve implemented to mitigate those risks.

 Physical Access